 - 1. Natural- Prohibited - 2.
-Urban Conservancy, Rural Conservancy, and Shoreline Residential Mining: - a.
-SDP for wWater-oriented commercial activities: SDP; - b.
-Prohibited for nNon-water-oriented uses: Prohibited, except CUP for uses described in Section 19.600.130(B)(8) - 3.
-Aquatic: Prohibited, unless the activity is water-dependent or a necessary accessoryappurtenance to a use allowed in the adjoining upland designation, then a CUP.
+Urban Conservancy, Rural Conservancy, and Shoreline Residential: - a.
+Water-oriented commercial activities: SDP; - b.
+Non-water-oriented uses: Prohibited, except CUP for uses described in Section 19.600.130(B)(8) - 3.
+Aquatic: Prohibited, unless the activity is water-dependent or a necessary accessory to a use allowed in the adjoining upland designation, then a CUP.

-- 1. Commercial development shall result in no net loss of shoreline ecological functions or have significant adverse impact to other shoreline uses, resources and values provided for in RCW 90.58.020, such as navigation, recreation and public access.

-- 2. Commercial developments shall be permitted on the shoreline in descending order of preference.
+- 1. Commercial development shall result in no net loss of shoreline ecological functions or have significant adverse impact to other shoreline uses, resources and values provided for in RCW 90.58.020, such as navigation, recreation and public access. - 2.
+Commercial developments shall be permitted on the shoreline in descending order of preference.
 The applicant shall demonstrate that a more preferred use is not feasible when proposing a less preferred use.

 - a.
-Water-dependent uses;

-- b.
-Water-related uses;

-- c.
-Water-enjoyment uses;

-- d.
-Non-water-oriented uses that include substantial opportunities for public access and subject to a CUP.

-- 3. Commercial development shall not significantly impact views from upland properties, public roadways, or from the water.

-- 4. The design and scale of a commercial development shall be compatible with the shoreline environment.
-The following criteria will be used to assess compatibility:

-- a.
-Building materials

-- b.
-Site coverage

-- c.
-Height

-- d.
-Density

-- e.
-Lighting, signage, and landscaping

-- f.
-Public access

-- g.
-Visual assessment

-- 5. The County shall consider public access and ecological restoration as potential mitigation of impacts to shoreline resources and values for all water-related or water-dependent commercial development, unless such improvements are demonstrated to be infeasible or inappropriate.
+Water-dependent uses; - b.
+Water-related uses; - c.
+Water-enjoyment uses; - d.
+Non-water-oriented uses that include substantial opportunities for public access and subject to a CUP. - 3.
+Commercial development shall not significantly impact views from upland properties, public roadways, or from the water. - 4.
+The design and scale of a commercial development shall be compatible with the shoreline environment.
+The following criteria will be used to assess compatibility: - a.
+Building materials - b.
+Site coverage - c.
+Height - d.
+Density - e.
+Lighting, signage, and landscaping - f.
+Public access - g.
+Visual assessment - 5.
+The County shall consider public access and ecological restoration as potential mitigation of impacts to shoreline resources and values for all water-related or water-dependent commercial development, unless such improvements are demonstrated to be infeasible or inappropriate.
 Public access shall be provided consistent with Section 19.400.145 of this Master Program.
-In-kind mitigation shall be determined infeasible prior to utilizing out-of-kind mitigation.

-- 6. Non-water-dependent commercial uses shall not be allowed over water except in existing structures or in the limited instances where they are auxiliary to and necessary in support of water-dependent uses. - 7.
+Inkind mitigation shall be determined infeasible prior to utilizing out-of-kind mitigation. - 6.
+Non-water-dependent commercial uses shall not be allowed over water except in existing structures or in the limited instances where they are auxiliary to and necessary in support of water-dependent uses. - 7.
 Parking shall be located upland of the commercial use and designed to minimize adverse visual impacts to the shoreline.
 Over-water parking is prohibited. - 8.
 Non-water-oriented commercial uses are prohibited unless: - a.
-The use is on land designated commercial by the Thurston County Comprehensive Plan and existing on the effective date of this Program; - b.
-The use is on land designated commercial by the Thurston County Comprehensive Plan and is physically separated from the shoreline by another property or public right-of-way; or - c.
+The use is on land designated commercial by the Thurston County Comprehensive Plan and is physically separated from the shoreline by another property or public right-of-way; or - b.
 The use is part of a mixed-use project that includes water-dependent uses and provides a significant public benefit with respect to the Act's objectives, such as providing ecological restoration and public access.
-Water-dependent components of the project and ecological restoration and access shall be improved prior to occupancy; or - d.
+Water-dependent components of the project and ecological restoration and access shall be improved prior to occupancy; or - c.
 The use is on a site where navigability is severely limited and the use would provide a significant public benefit with respect to the Act's objectives, such as providing public access and ecological restoration.